-If you’ve never ridden at night before, you’re missing out.
+If you’ve never been mountain biking at night before, you’re missing out.
 It presents an awesome challenge; obstacles come at you faster, it feels like you’re riding at warp speed and there’s something majestic about the woods at night.

-You’ll need a high-powered front light to illuminate the trail, though, and these are the best mountain biking lights we’ve tested this winter.
+You’ll need a high-powered front light to illuminate the trail, though, and these are the best mountain bike lights as tried and tested by the BikeRadar team.

 The brighter your lights are, the better your night riding experience is going to be.
 You’ll be able to see more of the trail, obstacles shrouded in the shadows pop out at you and speed comes naturally.